PostlMC/k8s-training.tf/README.md

 # K8s Training Clusters Everywhere via Terraform

-This is a collection of scripts created to provision K8s clusters on a collection of cloud providers as quick test spaces to practice for the [CKA][cka] and [CKAD][ckad] exams.
+This is a collection of scripts created to provision K8s clusters on a collection of cloud providers as quick three-node test clusters to practice for the [CKA][cka] and [CKAD][ckad] exams.
 (Well, that, and to learn more about [Terraform][tf])  Creating clusters is easy, so the real value of the code here is quickly deleting resources.
 If, like me, you've used up your free cloud credits and don't want to play games to get more, it's good to have a reliable way to clean up and insure you're not running things unnecessarily.

 **Note:** I'm strictly using Terraform's [latest JSON syntax][tf_json] for all plans, so code here is expected to be used with TF 0.12+.
 It may work with earlier versions, or it may not.